 It is impossible to recommend just one wine made with Garnacha grapes.
 They are so different according to where they grow, you simply have to try them all!!

-Garnacha blanca grapes can create delightful white wines.
-Away from the overused verdejo with its tropical aromas, or the albariños found on every wine menu, garnacha blanca make crisp, refreshing white wines.
+Garnacha Blanca grapes can create delightful white wines.
+Away from the overused verdejo with its tropical aromas, or the albariños found on every wine menu, Garnacha Blanca makes crisp, refreshing white wines.
 Whether from Terra Alta in Catalonia where it grows at altitude or from the flatter regions like Penedes, its minerality will seduce you for sure.

 When it comes to red the list becomes endless.
 Garnacha was once very abundant in Rioja, but due to trends favouring Tempranillo its production was reduced to a mere 8% of the planted grapes.
-However, new winemaking techniques, the re-appearance in the Rioja region of one of the most famous garnacha specialists in the country (Alvaro Palacios) and a love from the customer for a more fruit flavoured wine pushed this ever moving industry towards replanting more garnacha.
+However, new winemaking techniques, the re-appearance in the Rioja region of one of the most famous Garnacha specialists in the country (Alvaro Palacios) and love from the customer for a more fruit-flavoured wine pushed this ever-moving industry towards replanting more Garnacha.

 In Aragon, the birthplace of this grape variety, one can find some pleasant surprises.
 Particularly for the palate and the pocket!
 Look out for the Calatayud wines.
 Some of them have made their way to Hollywood to be served at Oscar Ceremonies (such as Honoro Vera).
 Also, the Campo de Borja and the Somontano regions have seen a rise in quality and popularity due to the concentrated and very aromatic wines produced here.